 Berlin is the starting point for this European Christmas market itinerary by train, thanks to its well-connected rail network and legendary Christmas markets.

-This epic 14-day itinerary then takes you from Berlin to Dresden, Prague to Vienna, before concluding your journey in Budapest.
-You’ll spend three festive days in each city, except Budapest, where you’ll enjoy two days.
+This epic 14-day itinerary then takes you from Berlin to Dresden, then onto Prague, before heading to Vienna, and concluding your journey in Budapest.
+Youโll spend three festive days in each city, except Budapest, where youโll enjoy two days.

 An Epic 14-Day European Christmas Market Itinerary by Train